How to Calm Down Intense Emotions: Techniques That Work

 Research Evidence

-Sources: Vital Mind Coach - Meta-analysis on breathing techniques, PMC (PubMed Central) - Efficacy of Progressive Muscle Relaxation systematic review, Simply Psychology / ResearchGate - Amygdala Hijack research
+Sources: Scientific Reports - Effect of breathwork on stress and mental health (Fincham et al., 2023), PMC (PubMed Central) - Efficacy of Progressive Muscle Relaxation systematic review, Simply Psychology - Amygdala Hijack (Goleman, 1995)

 When emotions overwhelm you, the last thing you need is to figure out which technique to try.
-EmoFlow handles that decision for you through intelligent intensity routing.
+EmoFlow-AI handles that decision for you through intelligent intensity routing.
 Start with a quick emotional check in on the emotion wheel, where you can pinpoint exactly what you are feeling among 130 emotional states and rate your intensity from 1 to 10.
-Here is what makes this different from doing it alone: at intensity 8 or higher, EmoFlow automatically guides you to somatic techniques first because the app understands that cognitive approaches fail when your prefrontal cortex is offline.
+Here is what makes this different from doing it alone: at intensity 8 or higher, EmoFlow-AI automatically guides you to somatic techniques first because the app understands that cognitive approaches fail when your prefrontal cortex is offline.
 You will not waste precious minutes trying thought records that cannot work in that state.
 The emotion tracker learns which techniques actually help your specific patterns over time.
 After three weeks, you will have data showing that box breathing drops your intensity from 9 to 5 within 4 minutes, or that grounding works better for you than cold exposure.
-This is emotional regulation with objective proof, not guesswork.
+This is self-understanding backed by your own data, not guesswork.
 Your feelings check in history reveals patterns you would never notice on your own.

 For Mental Health Professionals